Introduction to torticollis:

 Is torticollis contagious?

-No. Although some underlying causes of torticollis are contagious.
+No. Although some underlying causes of it are contagious.

 How long does torticollis last?

-How long torticollis lasts depends on the underlying cause.
+How long it lasts depends on the underlying cause.
 If it comes from a congenital malformation (fused vertebrae or absent muscle) then it will last until successfully treated.
-If it comes from a brief muscle spasm, the torticollis may occur only briefly.
+If it comes from a brief muscle spasm, it may occur only briefly.

 How is torticollis diagnosed?

-Initial diagnosis of torticollis may be made on physical exam.
+Initial diagnosis may be made on physical exam.
 Imaging studies and lab work may be necessary to determine the underlying cause.

 How is torticollis treated?

 Different types of torticollis require different types of treatment.
 For congenital muscular torticollis, gentle stretching exercises may be prescribed.
 There may also be specific instructions for positioning during sleep.
 If the condition has another cause, or if the exercises are not working, other treatment may be necessary – possibly including medicines or surgery.
-Note: Stretching may be harmful for some types of torticollis.
+Note: Stretching may be harmful for some types.

 Usually, torticollis cannot be prevented.